 Diaphragm type: ± 2% or ± 5% Full Scale Accuracy.
 The high and low-pressure ports are completely isolated from each other.
 There is no bypass and therefore they are ideally suited for use on dissimilar fluids, air, gases, or liquids with a high concentration of solids, etc. They also come in a variety of sizes allowing for very sensitive measurements.
-The Differential Pressure is sensed by the movement of an elastomer diaphragm against a precision calibrated range spring.
+This differential pressure product senses differential pressure by the movement of an elastomer diaphragm against a precision calibrated range spring.
 The change in position of the diaphragm in response to the change in Differential Pressure moves an internal magnet.
 This magnet, in turn, causes a rotary magnet external to the gauge body to rotate.
 This rotary magnet has a pointer attached which indicates the differential pressure on the dial.

 Hazardous location switches Models 140, and 142 are certified CSA and UL to Canadian & US Standards.
 Model 240 is CSA, UL Listed and CE marked to the ATEX directive and KOSHA certified along with the option for DPDT relays for higher load applications.
 The CSA & UL listings are for the entire assembly and not just the enclosure.
 See individual models for complete specifications.

 Diaphragm Type Gauges